Program Information for Current Students

 The Qualifying Examination is in two parts: a written research proposal and an oral defense of that proposal before an examining committee.

 The committee consists of four faculty members including the student's proposed thesis sponsor or co-sponsor.
 Members of the committee may come from outside the training program when appropriate.
-The Qualifying Exam Committee can remain as the student's Thesis Committee.

 Initiation of the Examination Process:

 At least eight weeks in advance of the date desired by the student for the oral defense of the proposal, the Students must prepare a 1-2 page synopsis of the project.
 The synopsis should include a brief rationale, a set of aims, and a description of the experimental (or other) approach and receive approval by the mentor.
 It is then submitted to one of the co-directors, along with the proposed members of the examination committee, for review.
 A co-director must approve the committee composition.
 Students then provide the synopsis to the committee members.
 Once the members have agreed to serve on the committee, the student should schedule a mutually agreeable date for the exam.
 Composing a committee and disseminating the synopsis should take place at least six weeks prior to the expected exam date.
 Student may have general discussions with their mentor or other relevant colleagues during proposal preparation, but the final full-length version should be written independently.
-The finished proposal should be presented to members of the examining committee no later than one week before the oral exam.
+The finished proposal should be presented to members of the examining committee two weeks before the oral exam.
 Details on the format of the qualifying exam written proposal can be found on the internal site for graduate students.

 The student will deliver a short (15-20 minute) presentation.
 Questions by the Examining Committee may initially focus on the proposal itself but can lead to questions on any area of neuroscience.
 Depending on the student's orientation, questions may cover other areas of contemporary science.
 The qualifying examination is comprehensive; students are therefore required to demonstrate an appropriately broad background in neuroscience and an understanding of underlying principles.